complexdatacollective/Server/README.md

 ## Background

-This application runs on Electron and consists of two parts, which correlate to Electron's main/rendering processes:
+This application runs on Electron and consists of two parts (and a third spawned), which correlate to Electron's main/rendering processes:

-1. The UI, which contains the tray menu: `/#/tray`, and the configuration/export screens.
+1. The UI, which contains the configuration/export screens.
+1. The main process, manages the tray and spawns a server process
-1. The Server, which receives data and adds it to a store.
+1. The Server process which receives data and adds it to a store [storage is not yet implemented]

 ### 1. The UI

 The UI is a React app which runs in Electron's BrowserWindow().

-The tray and main windows are separate instances, but run different paths on the same react app.

 It is possible to test the UI by running `npm run start`, and viewing the various paths in your browser.